With proper dental care, you can show off your pearly whites when the occasion calls for it.

 Dental caries or tooth decay

 This happens when plaque, that sticky film of bacteria that clings on to teeth, is not removed through regular brushing and flossing.
-The bacteria feeds off the sugars from the foods and drinks we ingest and produces acids that erode the teeth enamel, leading to cavities and causing toothaches, sensitivity, discoloured teeth, and bad breath.
+The bacteria feeds off the sugars from the foods and drinks we ingest and produce acids that erode the teeth enamel, leading to cavities and causing toothaches, sensitivity, discoloured teeth, and bad breath.

 The good news is that dental caries is easily preventable.